Health Services at Fern Hill Elementary

 - Please include a parent note requesting that your child receive medication at a specified time.

 PA requires a physical examination be submitted to the school nurse at three separate times during your student’s education: on entry (either Kindergarten or first grade), 6th grade and again in 11th grade.
 Students transferring in should have a physical exam on file from their previous school or will need to provide a new physical.
 We can accept a doctor’s office print out for a physical/well visit.

 If your child receives an immunization during the visit, please double-check that the immunization is documented on the physical form.
 School Nurses are required by the state to keep immunizations up to date.

 Students in Kindergarten or 1st grade and 3rd grade are required to have a dental exam completed by their own dental provider.
 Reports must be submitted within 60 days from the start of school.
 If your child does not have a dentist, he/she can be seen by the WCASD who may recommend further treatment, if necessary.
 Parents must sign a permission form to have their child examined at school.

 Here is a link to WCASD health forms: https://www.wcasd.net/Page/6886

 - Children should stay home anytime they have a fever (temp.
 100 degrees or higher) and remain home until they have been fever-free for 24 hrs. without medication.

-- In case of contagious illness; chicken pox, impetigo, lice- Please contact the nurse, so that she can watch for other cases and advise you about when your child can return to school.
+- In case of contagious illness; chicken pox, impetigo, lice- Please contact the nurse, so that we can watch for other cases and advise you about when your child can return to school.